Let Our Freak Flags Fly

 I practised in my dreams each night,

-With tailored suits and sexy cars –
+In tailored suits and sexy cars –

-I’ve surely breached their copyright,
+I’ve surely breached some copyright,

 To fall in love just like the stars.